 All of the information and evidence you can gather on your smartphone will be necessary and extremely useful when dealing with the insurance company and attempting to obtain damages caused by the car accident.

-If you or a family member were injured in a car accident, or any other personal injury case, call the Law Office of Jeremy Rosenthal.
-Our experienced attorneys are knowledgeable in gathering the evidence you need to prove your case and can help you recover after an accident by getting you the compensation you and/or your family need to cover your injuries, while limiting your own liability.
-Contact the Law Office of Jeremy Rosenthal for a free consultation at (303) 647-4511 or visit us online.
+If you or a family member were injured in an accident, call the Law Office of Jeremy Rosenthal.
+Our experienced personal injury attorneys are knowledgeable in gathering the evidence you need to prove your case and can help you recover after an accident by getting you the compensation you and/or your family need to cover your injuries, while limiting your own liability.
+Contact the Law Office of Jeremy Rosenthal for a free consultation at (303) 647-4511.